Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Future work and limitations

 \section{Future work and limitations}

-Extrapolation data seems to cohere to some structure as developed by the manifold and the Ricci flow, as observable by the figures in Appendix~\ref{appendix_manifold_figures}.
-While our method demonstrates empirical favor in extrapolation, additional work could be created that seeks a method to incorporate extrapolation data into the manifold in a more effective way while simultaneously allowing an implicitly-learned manifold via neural network subject to a geometric flow, which could in turn improve extrapolation results even further.

-\citep{lopez2022gdvaes} notes certain qualities such as periodicity work together with certain latent geometries.
-While optimality of geometry can be empirically observed, especially from an error analysis perspective, the concept of optimality of geometry could be further analyzed from a theoretical perspective, especially from a deep learning theory perspective.
+Additional work could be created that seeks a method to incorporate extrapolation and noise data into the manifold in a more effective way.
+An implicitly-learned manifold undergoing dynamics would also be of consideration, in which such an accommodation could in turn improve such results even further.
+It can be noted \citep{lopez2022gdvaes} suggests certain qualities such as periodicity work together with certain latent geometries.
+The concept of optimality of geometry could be further analyzed.
 One may attempt to quantify the question: how do deep neural networks harmonize well with data in a sense of geometry, particularly a geometric latent space?
-This topic could be explored, in which one may incorporate results into the methodology as seen here.
+Physics-informed Ricci flow is a nontrivial training task from a standpoint of computational difficulty.
+It is of interest to refine such a training algorithm to make this expedited and more practicable in an offline setting.